VERSO-UVM/Vermont-Business-Kit/README.md

 Small businesses are the heart of Vermont’s economy — but navigating resources can be confusing and time-consuming.
 This kit aims to simplify the process by putting everything in one place, organized and easy to understand.

 ---

-## Made with Love in Vermont

-This pr